self-hosted · for solo developers

 A real Linux desktop, inside your session.

-When the agent needs to test the UI it just built — open a browser, fill forms, take screenshots — Kartā embeds a real Linux desktop right in the cockpit.
-A bundled browser-automation CLI lets the agent verify its own work, headlessly.
+When the agent needs to test the UI it just built, a real Linux desktop sits inside the cockpit.
+A bundled browser-automation CLI lets it verify its own work, headlessly.
 No competitor ships this.

 how it works · 30-sec version